+Chronic inflammation is widely recognized as a potential contributor to cancer and many progressive debilitating diseases (e.g., inflammation due to H.pylori leads to stomach lesions and cancer).
 We considered that many of the inflammatory biomarkers in our panel, might be also involved with other chronic inflammatory conditions.
 Though more investigation is needed, the coagulation biomarkers in particular were severely differentiated in serum samples from patients with diabetes, clinical obesity, Rheumatoid Arthritis and Crohn's Disease, compared to normal/healthy in about the same relative abundances as in the cancer patient samples.

-There was one exception, the dense granule cargo platelet protein - Extracellular Matrix Protein 1.
+There was one exception, the dense granule cargo platelet protein - Extracellular Matrix Protein 1, also expressed in Fibroblasts.
 This biomarker appears to stratify inflammatory conditions differentially from cancer.
 That is, the relative quantity goes up much more so in the non-cancer inflammatory conditions than it does in cancer.
-This suggests these biomarkers might offer a risk factor surveillance profile for cancer though certainly would not be diagnostic with current methods.
-However, under clinical guidance, such biomarkers will generate objective measures whether or not to rule out cancer as a possible diagnosis when other risk factors are accessed.
+This suggests that it might offer a risk factor surveillance profile for cancer though certainly would not be diagnostic.
+However, under clinical guidance, it may help determine whether or not to rule out cancer as a possible diagnosis when other risk factors or pre-existing conditions are accessed.
 These important decisions are now often based on very imprecise clinical evidence; the consequences of which are either the patient must undertake costly and invasive testing, or early detection is missed and survival is compromised.